 Breaking Down the Time-Saving Benefits of Accounts Payable Automation

-KPI No. 3: Average Number of Employees Needed to Process Invoices
+Accounts Payable KPI 3: Average Number of Employees Needed to Process Invoices

 Delays, as well as accelerations, in processing invoices directly relate to your employees’ use of automated or manual processes and their productivity levels.
 The formula to calculate the average number of employees needed to process invoices is: